tfugkol/old/_posts/2020-04-20-tweets-winner.markdown

 We wholeheartedly thank all the participants for taking the time out to participate in the contest and we hope your learning continues to grow.

 #### Rewards:
-As promised, the winners mentioned above will keep get digital goodies that will be emailed to them.
+As promised, the winners mentioned above will be getting digital goodies that will be emailed to them.
+We partnered with [**Manning Publications**](https://www.manning.com/) for getting the winners the rewards.
+Manning generously sent us three best-selling e-books in the field of Machine Learning.

-Stay safe and eep learning.
+Stay safe and keep learning.